JuliaLang/julia/README.md

  - adding the patches to the LLVM 3.9 package of the distribution (note: these are backported upstream bug fixes, _not_ Julia-specific patches: all have been contributed into upstream LLVM), or
  - bundling a Julia-only LLVM library inside the Julia package.

 Using an unpatched or different version of LLVM will result in errors and/or poor performance.
+There are flags in the Makefiles for newer LLVM versions, but support for this should be regarded as experimental and not suitable for packaging.

 ### BLAS and LAPACK